culturing/poems/Poems/2026-01-18/01 Paper Tower.md

 ***

 He came with a torch and instructions on how to use it.
-He knew the way to a place where all fire is admired.
+He knew the way to a place where all fire is admirable.
 He offered to show her and waited until she was ready.

 They went together.